 وَمَا أُوتِيتُم مِّن شَيْءٍ فَمَتَاعُ الْحَيَاةِ الدُّنْيَا وَزِينَتُهَا ۚ وَمَا عِندَ اللَّهِ خَيْرٌ وَأَبْقَىٰ ۚ أَفَلَا تَعْقِلُونَ

 “And whatever thing you [people] have been given – it is [only for] the enjoyment of worldly life and its adornment.
 And what is with Allah is better and more lasting; so will you not use reason?”
 (Qur’an 28: 60)

 Yes, it’s great to achieve all those goals and awards of life – but weighing this appropriately helps you stay focused and not distracted with worldly goals that won’t mean much after we die.

 This doesn’t mean we should neglect ‘worldly goals’ but it’s trying to focus our worldly goals on things that have an impact and that would last beyond our lifetime.

 Anas ibn Malik reported that the Prophet, may Allah bless him and grant him peace, said, “If the Final Hour comes while you have a palm-cutting in your hands and it is possible to plant it before the Hour comes, you should plant it.”
 [Al Adab Al Mufrad]

 And this is how you set goals like a gardener.
-If you enjoyed this article, get in-depth training on this process via our special 2-hour workshop on setting Annual Goals.
-Click here to access the workshop.
+If you enjoyed this article, get in-depth training on this process via our special Life Goals Gardening course.
+Click here to sign up for the course.